beancount/docs/docs/13_tutorial_example.md

     -   His salary is paid as a direct deposit to his checking account.

-    -   He benefits and pays premiums for a health insurance plan provided by his employer.
+    -   He benefits from and pays premiums for a health insurance plan provided by his employer.

     -   He tracks his vacation hours explicitly.